-Professor Bruce Sheridan is President of CILECT, the world association of film, television, and media schools, and led the North-American region of that organization from 2014 to 2018.
-He won the 1999 New Zealand Best Drama Award for the tele-feature Lawless, and has directed or produced several award-winning feature documentaries, including Perfectly Frank, Spellbound, and Head Games.
-His most recent project, Our Blood Is Wine, (directed by CCC Cinema Directing alumna Emily Railsback), was selected to the 2018 Berlinale.
-Professor Sheridan teaches directing, screenwriting, and producing for drama and documentary in CTVA, where he was Department Chair from 2001-2017.
-Over the last decade he has conducted extensive research on human creativity and learning from the perspective of embodied and extended cognition, with emphasis on improvisation, collaboration, and mentorship.
-Related publications include book chapters for Cambridge Scholars Publishing (Creativity Embodied and Extended; Play, Learning, and Creativity), and CILECT’s 21st Century Film and Television School books (Screen Producing and Education in the 21st Century; Creativity, Physical Space, and Teaching Screen Directors).
+Professor Bruce Sheridan teaches directing, producing, and screenwriting for drama and documentary in Cinema and Television Arts, where he was Department Chair 2001-2017.
+Since 2018 he has been President of CILECT, the world association of cinema, audiovisual, and media schools, and from 2014 through 2018 served as Chair of CILECT's North-American Regional Council.
+He won the 1999 New Zealand Best Drama Award for the tele-feature Lawless, and has directed or produced several award-winning feature documentaries, including Perfectly Frank, Spellbound, and Head Games (with Steve James).
+His most recent project, Our Blood Is Wine, (directed by CCC Cinema Directing MFA alumna Emily Railsback), was selected to the 2018 Berlinale.
+Professor Sheridan investigates creativity from the perspective of embodied and extended cognition, with the aim of developing pedagogy that is dynamic and adaptable to rapidly changing social and technological contexts.
+His focus is on play, collaboration, improvisation, and relationships between screen education and sustainability.

 Directing, screenwriting, producing, documentary